Haselnussbomber/HaselTweaks/README.md

 Lock window positions so they can't move.

+Adds a context menu entry for the title bar to "Lock/Unlock Position" (can be disabled).
+Alternatively it's possible to add windows by using the window picker in the configuration.

 ### Material Allocation

 Always opens the Island Sanctuarys "Material Allocation" window on the "Current & Next Season" tab.